English Shinty Association

-The English Shinty Association (ESA) is the main body for promoting and encouraging the sport of shinty in England and Wales.
+The English Shinty Association (ESA) is the main body for promoting and developing the sport of shinty in England and Wales.
+ESA has 5 associated clubs (Cornwall, Bristol, Devon, London, & Oxford) and is the governing body for the English Shinty League (ESL) and the South West Shinty League (SWSL).

 History of shinty in England

 Shinty was previously played widely in England in the 19th century and early 20th century, with teams such as London Scots, Bolton Caledonian, Cottonopolis and evidence to suggest it was played in some form in Cumberland, Yorkshire, Lancashire, Cheshire, Nottingham, and Lincoln.
 Nottingham Forest F.C. was established by shinty and bandy players as Nottingham Forest Football and Bandy Club.